-To test the anti-tumor property of Apoptin gene on hematologic malignancies, we first constructed lentiviral vectors (LV-GFP and LV-GFP-Apoptin), and then a panel of leukemic cell lines with different origins was chosen to be subjected to the indicated vectors (MOI=10).
-The transduction efficiency was evaluated using both flow cytometry and fluorescence microscopy.
-As presented in Fig. 1A, the resulting data declared that a significant population of the tested cells were positive for GFP.
-Moreover, the capability of the LV-GFP-Apoptin vector in the expression of the gene was also studied using qRT-PCR and Western blot analysis in these cells.
-The results of qRT-PCR analysis clearly delineated that as a result of Apoptin transduction, each cell line found the ability to express this gene (Fig. 1B).
-In agreement with the results of qRT-PCR analysis, immunoblot analysis of the lysates of transduced cells showed the expression of Apoptin protein with the size of approximately 40 kDa (Fig. 1B).
+transduction efficiency was evaluated using both flow cytometry and fluorescence microscopy.
+As presented in Figure 1A, the resulting data declared that a significant population of the tested cells were positive for GFP.
+Moreover, the capability of the LV-GFP-apoptin vector in the expression of the gene was also studied using qRT-PCR and Western blot analysis in these cells.
+The results of qRT-PCR analysis clearly delineated that as a result of apoptin transduction, each cell line found the ability to express this gene (Figure 1B).
+In agreement with the results of transduced cells showed the expression of apoptin protein with the size of approximately 40 kDa (Figure 1B).

-3.2.
-The expression of Apoptin in leukemic cells was coupled with the reduction of cell survival through regulation of apoptosis-related genes of the leukemic cells.
-The results of trypan blue showed that Apoptin expression potently decreased viability, and the number of viable cells of all the transduced cell lines models (Fig. 2A); however, we observed a varied sensitivity pattern between the cells.
-Following 96 h of treatment, both Nalm-6 and C8166 showed to be highly sensitive to Apoptin expression as compared to other cells, and thereby, we selected these cell lines for further experiments.
-In the light of time-dependent anti-survival effects of this gene, as revealed by the results of both trypan blue and MTT assays (Fig. 2B), and given to the crucial role of Apoptin in the regulation of mitochondrial-dependent apoptosis in malignant cells9, the impact of the over-expressed Apoptin on induction of apoptotic cell death was investigated using qRT-PCR.
-Our results showed that upon Apoptin transduction, there was an elevation in the expression level of Bax, while a significant decrease in the expression levels of MCL-1 and Bcl2 was detected in both Nalm-6 and C8166 cell lines (Fig. 2B).
+The expression of apoptin in leukemic cells was coupled with the reduction of cell survival through regulation of apoptosis-related genes

+Having successfully transduced apoptin gene into the leukemic cells and evaluated its expression, it was of particular interest to ascertain whether the elevated expression of this gene diminished survival and proliferation of the leukemic cells.
+The results of trypan blue showed that apoptin expression potently decreased viability, and the number of viable cells of all the transduced cell lines models (Figure 2A); however, we observed a varied sensitivity pattern between the cells.
+Following 96 hours of treatment, both Nalm-6 and C8166 showed to be highly sensitive to apoptin expression as compared to other cells, and thereby, we selected these cell lines for further experiments.
+In the light of time-dependent antisurvival effects of this gene, as revealed by the results of both trypan blue and MTT assays (Figure 2B), and given to the crucial role of apoptin in the regulation of mitochondrial-dependent apoptosis in malignant cells,9 the impact of the over-expressed apoptin on induction of apoptotic cell death was investigated using qRT-PCR.
+Our results showed that upon apoptin transduction, there was an elevation in the expression level of Bax, while a significant decrease in the expression levels of MCL-1 and Bcl2 was detected in both Nalm-6 and C8166 cell lines (Figure 2B).